That Thing You Do! (song)

-"That Thing You Do" is the title song appearing in the 1996 film of the same name.
+"That Thing You Do" is the main song from the 1996 film That Thing You Do!
 Written by Adam Schlesinger, the song is performed by the fictional 1960s band the Wonders, who are the focus of the film.
 The song peaked at No. 41 on the Billboard Hot 100 and was nominated for an Academy Award and a Golden Globe Award for Best Original Song in 1997.

-In the film
+Film appearance

-"That Thing You Do" is written and first performed in 1964 by Erie, Pennsylvania-based band The Oneders (meant to be a homophone of "Wonders", but pronounced "Oh-nee-ders" by nearly everyone).
+In the film's storyline, "That Thing You Do" is written and first performed in 1964 by Erie, Pennsylvania-based band the Oneders (meant to be a homophone of "Wonders", but pronounced "Oh-nee-ders" by nearly everyone).
 Written by guitarist/vocalist Jimmy Mattingly II (though lead guitarist Lenny Haise claims co-authorship), it is originally crafted as a ballad, but during its first live performance at a local talent show, newly-recruited drummer Guy Patterson produces a much more up-tempo beat, turning the song from a ballad into an upbeat, Beatles-esque pop-rock number.
 They win the talent show, and from there, the band is picked up by a local manager who helps them get more shows in the area and gets the song onto the radio.
 The band is signed to Play-Tone Records (changing their name to the more accessible The Wonders), and under new manager Amos White's guidance, the song becomes the quickest-charting song ever on Play-Tone Records, racing up to No. 7.
 Despite their success, Jimmy walks out on the band before they can produce another record, leaving them one-hit wonders.

 In the film, the song is performed by James "Jimmy" Mattingly II on lead vocals and guitar, Leonard "Lenny" Haise on lead guitar and backing vocals, "T.B.
-Player" on bass and backing vocals (Note: As a running gag, the bass player in the film is unnamed.
-However the soundtrack's liner notes -- written as if it were a real-life compilation of the Playtone label's greatest hits -- gives the bass player's name as "T.B.
-Player"), and Guy "Shades" Patterson on drums.
+Player" on bass and backing vocals, (Note: As a running gag, the bass player in the film is unnamed.
+However the soundtrack's liner notes—written as if it were a real-life compilation of the Playtone label's greatest hits—gives the bass player's name as "T.B.
+Player") and Guy "Shades" Patterson on drums.
 For their live performance of the song on The Hollywood Television Showcase, studio bassist Scott "Wolfman" Pell replaced T.B.
 Player on bass and backing vocals.

 In the fictitious "mockumentary" liner notes from the film soundtrack CD, it is stated that "That Thing You Do" peaked at number 2 on the Billboard Hot 100 during the summer of 1964.